 So, last weekend we went searching for someplace to live and this is what we found:

 Option 1: A studio apartment in an ultra-modern renovated warehouse in East Bay.
-Pros: There's nothing cooler than living in an old warehouse.
-It even had a cool rooftop deck and was fully furnished.

 Cons: The apartment was roughly the size of a solitary confinement cell.
 Also, I suspect it was haunted by the child laborers who used to work there.